HUDmuffin/HUDmuffin/README.md

+# Wecome HUDmuffin Team!
-# Welcome to the HUDmuffin Project Repository Page!
+#Welcome to the dreamHUD Project Repository Page!
 #
 ##This is the AR App coding Repository page.
 ##In this repository you may be able to commit code related to the Unity3D App used to present the actual app on the phone (at least this is the target for this project)